Fredrik Elfving: Legacy

 Elfving published several textbooks that would help him and others teach their botanical courses more efficiently.
 The first edition of Kasvitieteen oppikirja ("Botanical Textbook") appeared in 1903, the fourth in 1930.
 Deviktigaste kulturväxterna was first published in 1895.
 Two other texts he published were Växtanatomiska öfningar ("Exercises in plant anatomy") (1889) and Förare genom Växthusen i Helsingfors Botaniska Trädgärd (1904), a guide to Helsinki's botanical gardens aimed at both the general public as well as the first-year university student.
 The texts were well received and described as featuring clear and concise presentation, similar to the teaching style of Elfving.

 The Department of Botany, which was completed in 1903 in Kaisaniemi, Helsinki, and now houses the University's Botanical Museum, was built on Elfving's initiative and according to his plans.
 Elfving worked for the Institute of Botanics in the Botanical Garden and lived with his family at the Professor's residence.
 He worked hard to acquire numerous species of shrubs and trees in his role as director of the Botanical Garden, and the greenhouses became a landmark attraction.

+Elfving received the Order of Saint Anna, 3rd Class (1902), Commander of the Order of the White Rose of Finland (1919), and Commander First Class of the Order of the White Rose of Finland (1933).